 A subversion of sorts.
 The townspeople wanted to attend the vet's funeral but... they were intimidated into not attending by the local town heavies.
 Who were also the men who killed him.

 On the Golden Girls, when Frieda Claxton, a despised neighbor of the Girls dies, they plan and attend the funeral, being the only ones there.
 It is Played for Laughs when a woman stops by and reveals that she the deceased was a great supporter of charity, but keen on anonymous work, but she was at the wrong funeral.
+When the woman found out who she really was, she kicked the coffin, since she hated her as well.

 In the Season 4 Finale of Psych, Mary, the expert on the Yin-Yang duo only Shawn, Gus, and an old woman (presumably his mother) attend his funeral.